Audix Spotlight: An Interview with Kyle Gerhart

 One word: Consistency.
 I am able to work with almost any band and get a consistent, solid sound.
 As long as the source sounds good, I know that the mics will translate that to the PA every time.

-What are your favorite features of the mics you're using?
+What are your favorite features of the microphones you're using?

-Have the Audix mics help solve any particular challenges for you?
+Have the Audix microphones helped to solve any particular challenges for you?

 Any good Audix anecdotes?

-Any special tips on how to use the mics?
+Any special tips on how to use the microphones?

 Like any microphone, placement is everything.
 Play around with moving the mic before touching the EQ.
 These microphones will give you the sound you are looking for; you just have to place them correctly.
 If you do that, you will need minimal EQ and will make setup much faster.